 Although autistic children are rarely called changelings today, they are sometimes subject to banishments that are, in their own way, almost as cruel as those administered in the Middle Ages.
 The parents of nonverbal children who embrace facilitated communication unwittingly turn their children into marionettes.
 Furthermore, because these children often use facilitated communication at school—and even in college—they are denied years of evidence-based education that could help them become truly independent.

 In the case of parents who think their children are the victims of vaccines, some have subjected their kids to chelation therapy, an invasive medical procedure used to remove the heavy metals these parents presume to be the cause of their child’s autism.
 Of course, there is no research support for chelation therapy’s effectiveness as an autism treatment.
-Worse, there have been a number of reports of deaths of young children with autism who have been subjected to this treatment, both in the United States and Britain (Centers for Disease Control and Prevention 2006; Woznicki 2006).
-The chelation-related death of an autistic child in the U.K. prompted the editors of the British Medical Journal to publish an editorial warning against the use of this treatment:
+Worse, there have been a number of reports of deaths of young children with autism who have been subjected to this treatment, both in the United States and Britain (Centers for Disease Control and Prevention 2006; Woznicki 2005).
+The chelation-related death of an autistic child in the U.K. prompted the editors of the British Medical Journal to publish an editorial warning against the use of this treatment: “Serious concern should arise about the ongoing use of chelation therapy in children with autism at this time, especially when the side effects of appropriate administration are well reported, a death has occurred with an error of administration, and the treatment incurs a cost for the families” (Sinha et al. 2006).

 For so many of us, the dream of a healthy baby to love and hold is central to the story of our lives.
 Children give us meaning and purpose, and if all goes well, these little people offer us the prospect of a kind of immortality.
 Unfortunately, sometimes the child we get is not exactly as we imagined, and there are challenges we never thought we would have to face.
 Today, genetic counseling makes it possible to avoid many unwanted childhood conditions, and when a baby arrives that is not exactly what the parents hoped for, science provides a natural explanation—if not always a cure—for what has befallen the family.
 It is understandable why many parents might have the urge to deny the truth and declare their child a kind of changeling.
 But the challenge of parenthood is to recognize our children for who they are and do what is necessary to give them the best life they can possibly have.